 “Trangallan is a romantic bohemian restaurant serving rustic tapas dishes in the heart of Newington Green, a must for foodies and lovers!”
 Homegirl London

 Trangallan Tapas Restaurant Menu

 The menu changes frequently and offers something different from the standard tapas.
 On our visit, the selection included a bread basket with Rioja Arbequina olive oil and Manzanilla olives which will get you off to a good start as you peruse the menu.
-We shared a couple of plates including the Tetilla cheese which is a cow’s cheese made in Galicia North Western Spain.
-It was served in a big chunk along with bread and a chutney which may have been quince, sorry my memory is a bit blurry.
+We shared a couple of plates including the Tetilla cheese, which is a cow’s cheese made in Galicia North-Western Spain.
+It was served in a big chunk along with bread and chutney which may have been quince, sorry my memory is a bit blurry.

 Beetroot with Red Dulse Salad, Lovage And Pine Puree

 We all choose a larger plate to eat solo.
 I opted for Judion, which is a butter bean and piparras dish.
 This was very hearty and rustic, perfect for the wintery night.
 Meanwhile, Homeboy enjoyed his octopus with cachelos, cauliflower and allada.
 Wow, this looked stunning, and the tasted superb.
 My friend tucked into a lentil stew with oxtail, which was full of flavour and filling.